 (separate online application platform, access and guidelines via "How to apply" section of the Bochum programme or via the course homepage)

-- the different PhD options at the centre (PhD UWC) (next deadline 15 July 2016, online application platform will be available from mid April 2016 only!)
+- the different PhD options at the centre (PhD UWC) (next deadline 15 July 2017, online application will be available from mid April 2017 only!)

 Scholarships include monthly allowances of 650 Euro plus travel allowances for Master candidates and 900 Euro plus travel allowances for PhD candidates.
 More information about requirements for application and application procedure is provided below.